aliab/website-in-webview/README.md

 #website in webview

-website in webview is an Android project that load website in a full screen webview with loading. it helps you convert you responsive website, into a simple Android application.
+website in webview or website to android is an Android project that load website in a full screen webview with loading screen. it helps you convert you responsive website, into a simple Android application.

 #Screenshot